Will Carol die at the end of The Walking Dead?

 Being one of the most well-developed characters in the series, Peletier came out of an abusive relationship and suffered the loss of her daughter in a short period of time.
 Staying like an underwhelming character in the first few seasons due to this, she fought for her screen time on The Walking Dead, gaining medical, hunting and shooting skills, and of course, becoming a favorite for being someone flawed, with her heart. in the right place, even if your idea is not the best.

-Seeing as Peletier doesn’t have her own series, and all the characters are threatened with not surviving the finale, it’s easy to assume that the odds of her not surviving the final episodes are high.
+Seeing as Peletier doesn’t have her own series, and all the characters are in danger of not surviving the finale, it’s easy to assume that the odds of her not surviving the final episodes are high.

 With the series never having a problem killing off main characters, Carol’s death could then result in the big impact that the characters go off on their own journeys in their own series.
 However, we will find out the truth only in the final episode, which airs on November 20th.